 TRUEif left unspecified.- criticalValues

-The upper boundaries on the max-Z statistic scale for Phase 2 and the Z statistics for the selected arm in Phase 3.
+The upper boundaries on the Z-statistic scale for the rank-selected arm in Phase 2 and the Z statistics for the selected arm in Phase 3.
 If missing, boundaries will be computed based on the specified alpha spending function.

 - alpha